-With everyday stressors such as work or school, it can be challenging to to improve your mental health and supplement your therapy or medication routine.
-There are ways to keep you on track and motivated.

-You should first assess your current fitness level.
+With everyday stressors such as work or school, staying motivated to improve your mental health and supplement your therapy or medication routine can be challenging.
+To keep motivated during your routine, assess your current fitness level.

-Some people work with trainers to figure out how fit they are while others just make an educated guess based on their current workout routine.
-Once you determine your current level of fitness, you can set some goals for yourself.
-This can be anything from “perform ten push-ups in a row” to “run an entire mile without stopping.”
+Some people work with trainers to discover their fitness potential, while others may choose to make an educated guess based on their current workout routine.
+Once you determine your current fitness level, you can set your goals and come up with an exercise program.
+Goals might include performing ten push-ups in a row to running an entire mile without stopping.

-Running on the elliptical
+- Running on the elliptical